skip-mev/connect/providers/apis/kraken/README.md

 ## Kraken

-The Binance provider is used to fetch the spot price for cryptocurrencies from the [Kraken API](https://docs.kraken.com/rest/#tag/Spot-Market-Data/operation/getTickerInformation).
+The Kraken provider is used to fetch the spot price for cryptocurrencies from the [Kraken API](https://docs.kraken.com/rest/#tag/Spot-Market-Data/operation/getTickerInformation).

 ## Supported Pairs